sandstorm-io/sandstorm/docs/developing/handbook.md

 Sandstorm is continuously evolving, and we are continuously developing it, so some of these details may change.
 We hope this has been a useful overview of the platform and helps you understand the platform's goals.
-We're always eager for feedback; email us at community@sandstorm.io.
 This handbook is very abbreviated; consider following the links in each section for more detail.

 To dig into the design of Sandstorm, read through the [Cap'n Proto protocols that govern how it